mtimkovich/picmo-chrome/README.md

 ## ✔️ Features

-- 🔍 Emoji search.
+- 🔍 Emoji search
-- 📜 Recently used emoji.
+- 📜 Recently used emoji
-- ⌨️ Completely keyboard accessible.
+- ⌨️ Completely keyboard accessible
-  - Open the picker with `Ctrl+Period`.
+  - Open the picker with `Ctrl+Period`
-  - Navigate with Tab and the arrow keys.
+  - Navigate with Tab and arrow keys

 ## 💾 Installation Methods